 Volunteers are an integral part of the syruping process at Saint John's.
 We need help with everything from tapping trees and sap collection, to cooking syrup and working at our festivals.
 Below are a few things to know about being a maple syruping volunteer.

 - Updates about maple syrup season, ski trails, deer hunt, volunteering and more.
 We plan to gradually add more content to the blog so tell us what you want to hear.

 - Subscribe to receive all Outdoor U Blog updates by email, or subscribe to individual blog categories that meet your interest (subscription instructions), or just visit the blog online.

 - Check it out and let us know if you have questions.

 If you would like to join our email list, please sign up for the Outdoor U blog updates - for just the maple syrup category, or for as many other categories you want (or just bite the bullet and sign up for the whole blog).

 Want an opportunity to be more involved?
 Maple Syrup Crew Leaders are people who commit to helping us lead sap collection and other volunteer efforts throughout the season.

-We publish a daily update on the maple syrup web site with announcements for volunteer help throughout the maple syruping season.
+We publish a "daily" update on the Outdoor U blog with announcements for volunteer help throughout the maple syruping season.

 It is important to us to know how many hours volunteers are putting in during the syruping season.
 Please be sure to record your name and hours in the Volunteer Book in the sugar shack.
 Alternatively, you can complete the online volunteer reporting form (but please don't record the same hours in both places; we'll combine them at the end of the season).